Neshat Jahandari: Personal life

-Jahandari flies the MD80 for Zagros Airlines.
+Jahandari flies the MD-80 for Zagros Airlines.
 She married Farbod Shahpasandi, who she says was one of the few people that inspired her and cheered her on to become a pilot.
 The couple live in Tehran and Mashhad.
 Jahandari is prominent on social media after her two major accomplishments Many of her videos went viral on Zagros Airlines social media.
 She uses her free time to influence Iranian female youth into accomplishing their dreams.